Can I use my mobile phone when I travel to China?

-Carriers are charging exorbitant rates for international roaming, so it’s a good idea to check with your provider before you turn your phone on in China.
+Carriers are charging exorbitant rates for international roaming (it’s getting better, though), so it’s a good idea to check with your home country provider before you turn your phone on in China.
 Ask how much they charge and what their data rates/messaging rates are.
 You might be surprised.

 Another very popular option is to purchase a local SIM card that you can plug into your phone.
 These usually run about 100-200 RMB and can be found at any local China Telecom, China Mobile, or China Unicom store.
 Again, it’s important to make sure that your phone is unlocked so that it can work on international networks.

-Once you put in the SIM card you’ll have some minutes included, but you can top up by with either phone cards or credit which you can get at convenience stores and street side stalls.
+Once you put in the SIM card you’ll have some minutes included, but you can top up at the small carrier shops or via WeChat/Alipay.
 This will end up being an incredibly cheap option for local China calls and a decent option for international calls.

 3. Alternative Options for Phones in China

 If you don’t want to go through the headache of making sure that your phone works for you in China, there are a couple different options for you.

 - Rent a Phone – Believe it or not, it is possible to rent a phone to be delivered to your home prior to departing for China.
 The phone comes loaded with a SIM card that includes calling minutes, text and data.
 I recommend the CellularAbroad service to rent a phone in China for a reasonable rate.
 They’ve even worked with me to offer a discount!
 Enter promocode “TravelChina10” online during checkout at Cellular Abroad or mention the promocode if ordering by phone at 800.287.5072 and get $10 off your China SIM card purchase or your phone rental/purchase.